linavarro/RGVFlood/docs/implementation/surveydatamodel/introduction/index.rst

 Data will be collected using FEMA Data Capture- Workflow Details.

+.. list-table:: Supplied Coordinates
+  :widths: 25 25 50
+  :header-rows: 1

+ * - Code:
+   - Description
-:Code: Description	Field Survey Location
+   - Field Survey Location
-:ABT:	Abutment	Face/foot of abutment of bridge.
+* -ABT:	Abutment	Face/foot of abutment of bridge.
-:BOCEDS:	Back of Curb Edge Down Stream	Where slope meets top of culvert or top of headwall above culvert centerline on downstream end for determining outlet projection.
+  -BOCEDS:	Back of Curb Edge Down Stream	Where slope meets top of culvert or top of headwall above culvert centerline on downstream end for determining outlet projection.
-:BOCEUS:	Back of Curb Edge Up Stream	Where slope meets top of culvert or top of headwall above culvert centerline on upstream end for determining inlet projection.
+  -BOCEUS:	Back of Curb Edge Up Stream	Where slope meets top of culvert or top of headwall above culvert centerline on upstream end for determining inlet projection.

 :BRCL:	Bridge Centerline	Centerline of bridge in overtopping section.
 :CH:	Channel	Stream bottom between Toe of Slope (TOS) shots.
 :CHCL:	Channel Centerline	Center of the main flow area of the stream.